The College of Nursing

 The college aims to produce students who are competent, compassionate committed to the profession.

-- Develop good the0-moral behavior when confronted by ethical dilemmas related to nursing practice.
+- Demonstrate sound ethical decisions when confronted by healthcare dilemmas related to nursing practice;

 - Enrich the body of knowledge particular to nursing and related sciences in the provision of healthcare through scholarly research; and